 It was the first touristy thing we’d done so far this trip, and after ambling the backstreets of Jerez, kicking back in the markets, and throwing back cervezas in bars with locals, it felt odd to be trundling along a path through the verdant grounds of La Real Escuela Andaluza del Arte Ecuestre (the Royal Andalusian School of Equestrian Art) with large groups of pensioners and teenagers following their flag-waving tour guides.
+But Jerez’s Equestrian School is one of the best in the world, so we had to check it out.

 Seeing the breathtaking spectacle ‘Cómo Bailan los Caballos Andaluces’ (How the Andalusian Horses Dance) at La Real Escuela Andaluza is one of those ‘must-do’ experiences in Jerez, if not Andalucia.
 For many visitors to Jerez, it’s the reason they come here; some don’t do anything else.